 The Bachelor thesis is a written report which shows that the student can autonomously investigate a scientific problem in Information Engineering and Management.
 The work load for the Bachelor thesis should be 360h.
 The recommended project time is 4 months, the maximal project time is 5 months.
 The Bachelor thesis may also be written in English.

-5.66 Module: Optimization under Uncertainty [M-WIWI-103278]
+5.64 Module: Optimization under Uncertainty [M-WIWI-103278]

-Responsible: Prof. Dr. Steffen Rebennack Organisation: KIT Department of Economics and Management Part of: Economics and Management (Operations Research)
+Responsible: Prof. Dr. Steffen Rebennack

+Part of: Economics and Management (Operations Research)